The Québec education savings incentive is a tax measure which encourages you to save for the education of your children and grandchildren.

 The incentive is a refundable tax credit, paid directly into a registered education savings plan.

-The Québec education savings incentive ( QESI) is a tax measure that encourages Québec families to start saving early for the education of their children and grandchildren.
+The Québec education savings incentive ( QESI) is a tax measure that encourages Québec families to start saving early for the education of their children and grandchildren, from the very earliest years.
 This measure consists of a refundable tax credit that is paid directly into a registered education savings plan ( RESP) opened with a financial institution or with another registered education savings plan provider that offers the Québec education savings incentive.
 The list of providers is available on the Revenu Québec website.
-The trustee designated by your registered education savings plan provider must apply to Revenu Québec for the Québec education savings incentive.
+Person who contributes in an education savings plan do not have to request for a refundable tax credit in his or her income tax return.
+It is the trustee designated by the registered education savings plan provider who must apply to Revenu Québec for the Québec education savings incentive.

 Clientele People who contribute to a registered education savings plan ( RESP) and seeking the incentive Québec education savings incentive ( QESI).
 Conditions To be entitled to the QESI the child must meet all of the following conditions: